PeppeL-G/course-material/src/courses/android-development/project-work.md

 * Explain how users can use your application to solve the problem.
 * Show how users will use the application (a demonstration of its features).

-You may structure your presentation however you want, as long as you present it in a good way Showing pictures of the figures you have in your report is an excellent idea.
+You may structure your presentation however you want, as long as you present it in a good way.
+Showing the figures you have in your report is an excellent idea.

 The presentation is preferably carried out by having one person interacting with the application (shown on a big screen), and another one explaining what the first person is doing/telling the first person what to do.